-Figure 1 shows an example where a moving obstacle is in position pB1 and it has velocity vB1 at the actual time step.
+Figure 1 provides an example in which a moving obstacle is in position pB1 and has velocity vB1 at the actual time step.
 There is also a static obstacle in the workspace of the agent (pB2 represents its position).
-The two VO areas are depicted with blue color.
+The two VO areas are depicted in blue.